0x107a/0x107a.github.io/_posts/2022-05-24-Pure-Lambda-Calculus-and-Combinatory-Logic.md

 Lambda Calculus is a formal system which exists within the realm of mathematical logic.
-The Lambda Calculus was created by Alonzo Church, in 1930, as a means of studying the underlying primitives of mathematical logic.
+The Lambda Calculus was created by Alonzo Church, in 1930, as a means of studying the underlying primitives of logic.

 Within this post, I will primarily be focusing on teaching the core foundations behind the pure (untyped) Lambda Calculus, whilst also attempting to convey the concept of combinators.
-There will be future posts detailing the various type systems in which this logic system also applies to.
+There will be future posts detailing the various type systems in which this system also applies to.

 ## Description and History